TuskyTO/big4sports/README.md

 NOTE: Certain google chrome extensions negatively affect our websites lighthouse report.
 Please compelete the lighthouse report on an incognito tab to ensure accurate testing.

+Below are screenshots of the local phpMyAdmin interfaces for each team member:

 ![Image 2-26-25 at 10 03 PM](https://github.com/user-attachments/assets/d6550815-cc63-4b72-84f5-056e4c34483f)